Last Updated on 2 weeks ago by Christopher Jan Benitez

 - Plagiarism checker

-It’s not perfect.
+It is not perfect.
 Sometimes the suggestions get annoying.
 But it beats manually reviewing every piece for brand consistency.

 What Is Included in Grammarly Enterprise?

-Everything from Pro for Teams, plus:
+Everything from Pro, plus:

-- Unlimited AI prompts (no monthly ceiling)
+- Unlimited AI prompts

 - SAML single sign-on